bruc3mackenzi3/golang-thermostat/README.md

 Unit tests have been implemented using Go's `testing` package.
 Run the unit tests with the command:
 `go test`

+Unit tests have total coverage over `owner.go` and `owner_collection.go`.
+This covers everything except the main module code which interfaces between stdin/stdout and these modules.
+Testing main.go is best left to functional and system level tests.

+Manual testing may also be performed with the provided input files.  `input.txt` contains valid input data while `input_invalid.txt` will cause an error.
+With knowledge of the source code input data can be altered to test the various edge cases.

 ## Performance
 ### Time